AdHoc-Protocol/AdHoc-protocol/README.md

 - generate ready-to-use network infrastructure

 Right now, the code generator is built as [**SaaS**](https://en.wikipedia.org/wiki/Software_as_a_service).
-To generate (and test) source code, it is necessary to:
+To generate (and test) the source code, it is necessary to:

 - install **.NET**.
 - install any **C#** IDE (**[Intellij IDEA](https://www.jetbrains.com/rider/) / [VSCode](https://code.visualstudio.com/) / [Visual Studio](https://visualstudio.microsoft.com/vs/community/)** )
 - download source code of [AdHoс protocol metadata attributes](https://github.com/cheblin/AdHoc-protocol/tree/master/org/unirail/AdHoc).
-  Or use embedded into AdHocAgent binary
+  Or use embedded into AdHocAgent binary.
-  **AdHoc protocol** description projects need a reference to these  attributes
+  **AdHoc protocol** description projects need a reference to a metafile with attributes
 - To upload your protocol description file to the server and receive the result, you will need the **[AdHocAgent](https://github.com/cheblin/AdHocAgent)** utility.
 Please download the [prebuilt version](https://github.com/cheblin/AdHocAgent/tree/master/bin)  or download the source.